 Look forward to working and communicating with you further!

 Final Tip: Highlight Relevant Work

-If you’ve written a noteworthy legal brief or an article that you believe could have a positive impact, include that.
+If you’ve written a noteworthy legal brief or a journal submission that you believe could have a positive impact, include that.
 Simply make note that it is attached to your application packet.
-While your resume will provide the most insights about your work experience, it’s always worth to additionally reiterate some of them within your cover letter.
+While your resume will provide the most insights about your legal work experience, it’s always worth to additionally reiterate some of them within your cover letter.